9d0/xl/README.md

 # xl
-xl imitates Microsoft Excel without shame.
-Currently it can only view very simple spreadsheets that are saved as tab-separated values.
+xl imitates Microsoft Excel without shame but falls three letters short.
+Currently xl can only view very simple spreadsheets that are saved as tab-separated values.

 If you have Excel you can save your spreadsheet as a .tsv file which xl can read.
 If you don't have Excel you can use `xls2txt` on Plan 9 to extract tab-separated values from an .xls file.